trealla-prolog/trealla-OLDv1/README.md

 	atom_lower/2

 	popcount/1                  # function returning number of 1 bits
-	log10/1                     # function returning log10 of arg
-	now/0                       # function returning C-time in secs as integer now/1                       # now (-integer) C-time in secs as integer
+	lsb/1                       # function returning the least significant bit of a positive integer (count from zero) msb/1                       # function returning the most significant bit of a positive integer (count from zero) log10/1                     # function returning log10 of arg now/0                       # function returning C-time in secs as integer now/1                       # now (-integer) C-time in secs as integer